10 things to do at the Jewish Ghetto of Rome

 If when you see this building you can't help but think of a visit to the Colosseum, you should know that the Teatro Marcello was something like the sketch of the most important building in Rome.
 It is an open-air theater from the time of Augustus, where musical and theatrical performances were held.

 Today, the theater houses an ancient palace converted into private residences, and popular shows are still held in the surrounding area, especially in summer.
-If you are traveling to Rome during the summer season, I recommend you stop by the area as the lighting is usually very special at nightfall.
+If you are traveling to Rome during the summer season and you are taking a tour of Trastevere and the Jewish quarter, I recommend you stop by the area as the lighting is usually very special at nightfall.

-In case you want to organize your experience a bit more, in addition to booking a tour you can make a reservation at a restaurant or cafe if your plan is to have lunch or dinner in the Trastevere area.
+In case you want to maximize your experience, you can take a gastronomic tour of Trastevere, Campo dei Fori and the Jewish Ghetto, or book on your own in a restaurant or cafe if your plan is to have lunch or dinner in the Trastevere area.
 Many restaurants are closed on Friday nights or even Saturdays, so I recommend visiting the Jewish quarter during the week.

 As in the rest of Rome, in the Jewish quarter there are restaurants designed for tourists that I recommend you avoid at all costs and the really good ones fill up quickly, so I recommend you book a table in advance.

-From Via d'Ottavia, where the portico is located, you will reach Via di Sant'Ambrogio and from there to Piazza Mattei.
+From Via d'Ottavia, where the portico is located, you will reach Via di Sant'Ambrogio and from there Piazza Mattei, places that are included in the tour of Trastevere and the Jewish Quarter.
 There you will find the Fountain of the Turtles, one of the most curious in Rome, and in its surroundings you will see remnants of the history of the people who lived in this neighborhood, with golden plaques that remember the Jews who were killed in concentration camps.

-It is here that you realize that the days of bustle that filled the neighborhood with life ended in 1943, when in a single day about 2,000 of the 7,000 people who were part of the Jewish community of Rome were forcibly taken away.
+It is here that you realize that the days of bustle that filled the neighborhood with life ended in 1943, when in a single day about 2,000 of the 7,000 people who were part of Rome's Jewish community were forcibly taken away.
 What remains today is just a reminder of an earlier era.

 Before continuing your walk, I recommend sitting in Mattei square to watch the people go by and try to imagine what this neighborhood used to be like in the last century.